balouf/package-helper-3/docs/creation.md

 +++

-Right now, your Python package is only available in its dedicated environment.
-To use it more broadly (e.g. if you want to run Jupyter Notebooks, combine it with other packages, etc...):
+At this point, your Python package is only available in its dedicated development virtual environment.

+If you have a Python distribution ({ref}`this is not required <pythonless>`) and want to use it more broadly (e.g. if you want to run Jupyter Notebooks, combine it with other packages, etc...):
 +++

-- Use a terminal prompt **outside** your dedicated environment (`exit` if you are within the dedicated environment);
+- Use a terminal prompt **outside** your dedicated environment (check that the package name is not present in the prompt);
 - Go to the project directory and install your package:

 ```console